-§ 22 Study Advice
+§ 20 Study Advice

-(1) All students can receive general study advice from the Student and Academic Affairs Division at UAS Wismar.

-(2) As part of general study advice, the University also provides information about the postgraduate study opportunities provided by UAS Wismar.
+- (1) All students can receive general study advice from the Student and Academic Affairs Division at UAS Wismar. - (2) As part of general study advice, the University also provides information about the postgraduate study opportunities provided by UAS Wismar.

-(3) Advice for matters regarding study organisation, including specific examination matters is provided by the Department of Architecture at the Faculty of Architecture and Design.
-For this purpose, the student will be assigned a member of teaching staff as a mentor.
-The students must be able to prove that they have attended a student advisory session with their mentor at least once a semester.

-Students should also make use of this subject-specific advice, in particular, at the beginning of studies, if examinations have been failed, when planning a period of study abroad and if changing degree course.
+(3) Advice for matters regarding study organisation, including specific examination matters is provided by the Faculty of Architecture and Design.
+Students should contact subject advisors, in particular, at the beginning of studies, if examinations have been failed and if they wish to change degree course.